Skip to Main Content

 Jeannine Taylor, Deputy General Counsel, Keck Medicine of USC

-7. Commercial Reasonableness, A View from the Trenches of Enforcement and Compliance (repeat)
+7. Commercial Reasonableness and Fair Market Value, A View from the Trenches of Enforcement and Compliance (repeat)

 Joshua A. Boxer, Integra Connect